A French diplomat saved an Afghan refugee’s pet bird. Now it says ‘bonjour’ and has become a symbol of hope.

 “The fierce little fellow showed me that if he survived the Kabul airport, I was no match.”

 Despite putting up a fight initially, Juji soon settled into his new home.
-In the mornings he enjoys the cool breeze from the garden of the residence and interacting with other birds — one of which the ambassador suspects has become his girlfriend.
+In the mornings, he enjoys the cool breeze from the garden of the residence and interacting with other birds — one of which the ambassador suspects has become his girlfriend.

 The dove, Chatel said, visits Juji every day.
 It even banged its head against the glass doors of the residence one day when trying to see Juji, who was inside.